On the system CL12 of computability logic: Introduction

-Beginning from the first study of (the system $I\Delta_0$ of) {\em bounded arithmetic} by Parikh \cite{Parikh} in 1971 and, especially, since Buss's \cite{Buss} seminal contribution to and systematic advancement of this area in 1986, numerous complexity-bound systems have been studied in the literature.
+Beginning from the first study of (the system $I\Delta_0$ of) {\em bounded arithmetic} by Parikh \cite{Parikh} in 1971, numerous complexity-oriented systems have been studied in the literature.
 A notable advantage of CoL-based systems over the other systems with similar aspirations, which typically happen to be inherently weak systems, is having actually or potentially unlimited strength, with the latter including the full expressive and deductive power of classical logic and Peano arithmetic.
 In view of the above-outlined potential applications, the importance of this feature is obvious: the stronger a system, the better the chances that a proof/program will be found for a declarative, non-preprocessed, ad hoc specification of the goal.
 Among the other appealing features of clarithmetics is being semantically meaningful in the full generality of their languages, scalable, and easy to understand in their own rights.
-Syntactically they also tend to be remarkably simple, as we had a chance to see from the above description of {\bf CLA4}-{\bf CLA7}.
+Syntactically they also tend to be remarkably simple, as we had a chance to see from the above description of {\bf CLA4}--{\bf CLA7}.
 To achieve adequacy, alternative approaches often need to do a serious amount of pushing and shoving, including extending the language of arithmetic through symbols for functions expressible in the kind old Peano arithmetic but no longer adequately expressible after the latter has been ``tampered with'', and introducing a few tens of new axioms to compensate for the loss of deductive power when switching from Peano arithmetic to weaker versions of it.
 Needless to say that the alternative systems typically understand and deal with computational problems in the narrow sense of functions, while clarithmetics deal with a very general class of interactive computational problems.